banzhaf/GPTP2019/index.md

 ## Meeting Location

-The 2018 meeting location will be in the [10th Floor Meeting Space of Weiser Hall](https://sites.lsa.umich.edu/weiserhall/) on the University of Michigan Central Campus.
-Note: _The meeting space cannot be accessed outside of meeting hours._
+The 2019 meeting location will be on the main campus of Michigan State University, located off downtown East Lansing, in the Dean's meeting room at the College of Engineering [3rd Floor of College of Engineering](https://www.egr.msu.edu/).
+You can find us on the map
+[College of Engineering](https://maps.msu.edu/) if you click for details.

 A (for-fee) parking garage is available nearby (see below).